Invisible Tricorns in Real Slices of Rational Maps: Proof of Theorem

 \section{Proof of Theorem \ref{inaccessible_arcs}}

 We are now ready to prove one of the main theorems of this paper.
 The proof essentially consists of two steps.
-The first step is to show the existence of infinitely many tricorn components each of which has an invisible parabolic arc.
-This follows from our construction of post-critically finite maps in Section \ref{sec:ConstructingPCFmaps}.
+The first step is to show the existence of infinitely many Tricorn components each of which has an invisible parabolic arc.
+This follows from our construction of postcritically finite maps in Section \ref{sec:ConstructingPCFmaps}.
 Note that these components, whose centers were constructed in Proposition \ref{thm_NewtonExists}, are not invisible because each of them has two visible parabolic arcs on its boundary (coming from the two visible dynamical co-roots in the dynamical plane of their centers).
-In order to find invisible tricorn components, we need to study the local topology of the parameter space near invisible parabolic arcs.
+In order to find invisible Tricorn components, we need to study the local topology of the parameter space near invisible parabolic arcs.
 This is where the results of Section \ref{sec_implosion} come into play.
-Indeed, thanks to Lemma \ref{tricorns_accumulate}, there exist infinitely many tricorn components ``near" each invisible parabolic arc.
-A straightforward topological argument using the criterion of visibility of parabolic arcs (obtained in Corollary \ref{visibility_principal}) now shows that most of these nearby tricorn components are invisible (compare Figure \ref{inaccessible}).
+Indeed, thanks to Lemma \ref{Tricorns_accumulate}, there exist infinitely many Tricorn components ``near" each invisible parabolic arc.
+A straightforward topological argument using the criterion of visibility of parabolic arcs (obtained in Corollary \ref{visibility_principal}) now shows that most of these nearby Tricorn components are invisible (compare Figure \ref{inaccessible}).

 \begin{proof}[Proof of Theorem \ref{inaccessible_arcs}] By Proposition \ref{thm_NewtonExists} and Corollary \ref{inv_co_root}, each $N_{a_n}$ is a postcritically finite map (with a self-conjugate $2n$-periodic superattracting cycle) in the family $\mathcal{N}_4^*$ with two visible dynamical co-roots $p_1(U_1^{a_n})$ and $p_2(U_1^{a_n})$, and an invisible dynamical co-root $p_3(U_1^{a_n})$.
-Let $a_n$ be the center of the tricorn component $H^{(n)}$.
-By Corollary \ref{visibility_parameter_dynamical}, the boundary of the tricorn component $H^{(n)}$ has two visible parabolic arcs and an invisible parabolic arc.
-Let us fix any such hyperbolic component $H^{(n)}$, and call its invisible parabolic arc $\mathcal{C}^{(n)}$.
-By Lemma \ref{tricorns_accumulate}, there is a sequence $\{H_r^{(n)}\}$ of tricorn components whose closures accumulate on $\cC^{(n)}$.
+Let $a_n$ be the center of the Tricorn component $H^{(n)}$.
+By Corollary \ref{visibility_parameter_dynamical}, the boundary of the Tricorn component $H^{(n)}$ has two visible parabolic arcs and an invisible parabolic arc.
+Let us fix any such hyperbolic component $H^{(n)}$, and call its invisible parabolic arc $\cC^{(n)}$.
+By Lemma~\ref{capture_components_accumulate_1}, capture components accumulate on the invisible parabolic arc $\cC^{(n)}$.